Money Mistakes You Didn’t Know You’re Making

 • If you aren’t earning at least 2% back on every single credit card purchase you’re leaving money on the table.
 You can reward-hack different credit cards to save more than that but 2% is the bare minimum.
 If you have stocks+cash in excess of $1 million at Bank of America / Merrill Lynch you are in their platinum tier and they will give you 75% bonus on their regular cash back rewards.
 Since their regular rate is 1.5% cash back, you get 2.625%.
 On every single purchase.
 Without any special hoops or categories to enroll in.
 Without any annual fee.

-6. Protecting your wealth
+7. Protecting your wealth

 • Not buying umbrella insurance.
 Liability coverage in your car and home insurance policy may not be enough if you have substantial wealth.
 Umbrella insurance adds another layer of protection and is relatively cheap.

 • Not having a trust to avoid probate.
 If you don’t have a trust, your assets go through the probate process after your death.
 This can cost 3-7% of the estate value and can take 1-2 years.
 A revocable living trust can avoid probate and make things infinitely easier for your survivors.
+A trust can also kick in if you’re alive but incapacitated for some reason.

 • Once you set up a living trust, not transferring ownership to the trust for all your major assets.
 This includes your bank accounts, brokerage accounts and title for your real estate.